Ballerina Feet Damage

 – Faulty foot alignment and turnout

-– Protruding bony bump at side of big toe
+– A protruding bony bump at the side of the big toe

 – Redness or soreness